Quantcast

 For meta-search engines (search engines that compile results from other search engines) …

-For vertical search engines (those that only search specific topics) …
+For vertical search engines (search engines that only search specific topics) …

 Who knew?

 Many of the Web’s most extensive sites work like libraries.
-These database sites keep all of ... read more »
+These database sites keep their ... read more »

-Web directories are lists of hand-selected sites compiled by Web users and organized into ... read more »
+Web directories are lists of hand-selected sites compiled by Web users and ... read more »

 Most standard sources of information aren't adequate for academic purposes; what you need is the ... read more »